locustio/locust/docs/writing-a-locustfile.rst

             pass

-So in above example, if the ForumPage would get selected for execution when the UserBehaviour TaskSet is executing, is. that the ForumPage TaskSet would start executing.
+So in above example, if the ForumPage would get selected for execution when the UserBehaviour TaskSet is executing, then the ForumPage TaskSet would start executing.
 The ForumPage TaskSet would then pick one of its own tasks, execute it, then wait, and so on.

 There is one important thing to note about the above example, and that is the call to